wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization.md

 <p align="center">
   <img src="/images/inference-optimization/gshard.png" width="600"><br />
-  Figure: Scaling of Transformer Encoder with MoE layers in GShard
+  Figure 10: Scaling of Transformer Encoder with MoE layers in GShard
 </p>

 The MoE architecture introduces challenges to model training, fine-tuning, and inference (all experts need to be stored which consumes memory).
 Particularly, the challenge for training and fine-tuning is the load-balancing of each expert.
 Some experts might be exposed to a smaller amount of training tokens than others. **GShard** introduces a 2-experts strategy with the following considerations: